fcosanabria/dotfiles/README.md

 El nuevo workflow usa las siguientes herramientas:

+- Nerd Fonts
 - zsh
-- alacritty
+- Alacritty
-- tmux
+- Tmux
  - tmp
  - tmux-resurrect
-- nvim
+- Nvim
- - astronvim
+ - AstroNvim
 - ohmyzsh!
 (El cual todavia esta pending en ambas compus)

 ## Fonts

 You can check the fonts that I personally like and most of the time use.
 I currently using Fira Code.
+I have that one included here in the `fonts` directory, but please check [Nerd fonts](https://www.nerdfonts.com/font-downloads) to install the one that you wish.

 ## zsh